How to study public relations for free

 There’s more to public relations than publicity

-I asked course leader Ann Pilkington for the thinking behind this course:
+I asked co-founder of PR Academy, Ann Pilkington for the thinking behind this course:

 ‘We started this free online course because we wanted to make more people aware of what public relations is all about and to give them an opportunity to dip their toe into the water before jumping in to a full qualification.
-We know that many people won’t have access to PR education and qualifications because of where they are or because of the financial commitment it involves.’
+Also, we know that many people won’t have access to PR education and qualifications because of where they are or because of the financial commitment it involves.

 ‘It’s introductory level, so for people who are considering PR as a career, those who are thinking about studying it, or those who find they are being asked to do some PR and want to find out what it is all about.
 I think it works really well as a warm up to the CIPR Foundation qualification that we run too.’